Implementation Plan for University of California, Berkeley

 - Review of recidivism—whether there are few or many repeat offenders (in comparable circumstances), and what the causes might be

 - Review of other institutions’ practices to determine if there are different approaches worth exploring and that are appropriate to the campus’ environment and policies

 - Review of the technological, social, and legal trends that may alter the number of complaints received

 Required Information for Community Education and Student Disclosure

-The following information will be included in the educational information provided to the community and as part of the annual student disclosure.
-This information will be posted on and linked to from a Web site, and may be referred to in the range of other educational mechanisms the campus employs.
+The following information will be included in the educational information provided to the community and as part of the annual student disclosure that is provided to students via email.
+This information also will be posted on and linked to from a website and may be referred to in the range of other educational mechanisms the campus employs.